sxdny/sxdny.dev/src/pages/blog/posts/consistency.md

 I really think that being consistent in everything is the key.
 Whether in sports, content creation, learning a skill, whatever.

-For example, the last 3 - 4 months I have been trying to study for at least 1 hour from the most basic to the most complex things.
+For example, the last 3 - 4 months I have been trying to study Maths (to improve my overall grade) for at least 1 hour from the most basic to the most complex things.

 ![Consistency is more important than perfection.](../../../images/consistency.png)